 Fundera has a great article about how much revenue a small business makes.
 Check out their blog to get realistic revenue expectations.

 Step 6: Getting Funding

-Most small business owners will need to get the funds for starting a business from one of the following sources:
+Most small business owners get the funds for starting a business from the following sources:

 - Small business loans from local banks and credit unions

 As noted in previous sections, Mike said the following types of funding have high hurdles:

 - Venture Capitalists